James Cropper (abolitionist): The recruitment of Joseph Sturge

+The recruitment of Daniel O'Connell

-In 1824 James Cropper and his daughter Eliza, paid a visit to Ireland where he found many farmers on the brink of starvation with employment scarce and very low wages.
+In 1824 Cropper and his daughter Eliza, paid a visit to Ireland where he found many farmers on the brink of starvation with employment scarce and very low wages.
 It was on this visit that James Cropper would recruit the finest anti-slavery orator of the nineteenth century – Daniel O'Connell.

-"O'Connell's interest in the issue of slavery had been dated back to 1824 when James Cropper, a Liverpool Quaker merchant, visited Ireland to raise support for a proposal to undermine West Indian slavery."
-Liberator The Life and Death of Daniel O'Connell 1830-47.
-Patrick M. Geoghegan (2012)Daniel O'Connell's bond with the 'Dingle Group' would grow even closer, when in February 1844, Edward Cropper's father-in-Law, Lord Denman, Lord Chief Justice, led the House of Lords in quashing O'Connell's conviction for inciting rebellion in Ireland.
+Daniel O'Connell's bond with the 'Dingle Group' would grow even closer, when in February 1844, Edward Cropper's father-in-Law, Lord Denman, Lord Chief Justice, led the House of Lords in quashing O'Connell's conviction for inciting rebellion in Ireland.
 O'Connell would gain his freedom after serving just three months of a twelve-month prison sentence.
 O'Connell, in turn, would be an inspiration to many influential black activists including the most important African American orator of the 19th century – Frederick Douglass.
 Douglass would say of O'Connell.

-"I cannot proceed without alluding to a man who did much to abolish slavery, I mean Daniel O'Connell.
-I feel grateful to him, for his voice has made American slavery shake to its centre."
-Frederick Douglass speech Delivered in Cork, Ireland, on 14 October 1845.Accusation of instigating the 1823 Demerara Slave Revolt.